-To show data for all members except the member you are filtered on (e.g., all key accounts except R D Foods), select All Others and click OK.
+To show data for all members except the member you are filtered on, select All Others.

-Option 2: Compare to a Cohort
+Option 3: Compare to a Cohort

 To show data for a custom group of members (must be pre-defined by an administrator), make the following selections and click OK.